 For example, let’s take Tai Otoshi as our major waza.

-First develop a combination that uses a set up throw into Tai Otoshi.
+First work on a set up throw into Tai Otoshi, like Ouchi-Gari.

 Ouchi Gari works very well as it creates the movement that opens your partner up for the Tai-otoshi perfectly.